-In 2014, USACE began assessing advanced maintenance options for the direct route, proposing the dredging of 50-foot wideners on both sides of the channel to slow the shoaling process; however, in 2017 these efforts ceased when it became apparent that the maintenance dredging needs would exceed available funding (\$765,000 in FY17).
-Additionally, the USACE did not have adequate funding to conduct the cultural resources surveys required for wideners.
-Hatteras Island continued to erode and by 2019 approximately 1.7 miles (~9,000 feet) of shoreline and approximately 315 acres of dry land were lost.
-Likewise, approximately 2,000 feet of shoreline (roughly 130 acres) were lost on Ocracoke Island (Figure 3).
-The significant erosion in both locations has transformed upland beach into subtidal shoals resulting in an inlet that is now over two miles wide.
+In 2014, USACE began assessing advanced maintenance options for the direct route, proposing the dredging of 50-foot wideners on both sides of the channel to the gorge to slow the shoaling process; however, in 2017 these efforts ceased when it became apparent that the maintenance dredging needs would exceed available funding (\$765,000 in FY17).
+Additionally, USACE did not have adequate funding to conduct the cultural resources surveys required for wideners.
+Hatteras Island continued to erode and by 2019 approximately 1.7 miles (~9,000 feet) of shoreline and approximately 315 acres of dry land had been lost.
+Likewise, approximately 2,000 feet of shoreline (roughly 130 acres) were lost from the eastern end of Ocracoke Island (Figure 3).
+Extensive erosion in both locations has transformed formerly upland beach into subtidal shoals, resulting in an inlet that is now over two miles wide.

-Since 2013, regular vessel traffic has used the horseshoe route and the channel has remained relatively stable; however, there are areas that naturally shoal more than others.
-In pinch-point areas such as the north end of Sloop Channel (Figure 2), the channel width has narrowed so much that two passenger ferries cannot pass at the same time.
+Since 2013, commercial and recreational vessel traffic has continued to use the horseshoe route and the overall channel has remained relatively stable; however, there are areas that naturally shoal more often than others.
+In pinch-point areas, such as the north end of Sloop Channel (Figure 2), the channel width has narrowed to widths that are unsafe for two passenger ferries to pass one another.
 After the horseshoe route was first established, 72 passenger ferry runs would occur per day between Hatteras and Ocracoke Islands during the height of season; however, since 2018 this number was reduced to 60 to allow ferries to pass safely and remain on schedule.

-In 2016, the North Carolina Department of Transportation (NCDOT) and Dare County began coordinating with federal and state resource agencies to assess the effects of maintenance dredging where needed.
-Dare County obtained permits to maintain the portion of channel from the mid-point at Sloop Channel, south beyond the Hatteras/Ocracoke Ferry landing to the Hatteras Inlet gorge (known as the South Ferry Channel) (Figure 2).
-Cultural resources have been identified, and restricted areas established to avoid impacts to cultural resources.
-NCDOT has applied for permits for the northern portion of Sloop Channel where it meets Pamlico Sound.
-No dredging has occurred within this portion of the channel to date; however, the northwest corner of the horseshoe route at greenlight Buoy 3A is in immediate need of maintenance (Figure 4).
+In 2016, NCDOT and Dare County began coordinating with federal and state resource agencies to assess the effects of maintenance dredging needs.
+As a result, Dare County obtained permits to maintain the portion of channel from the mid-point at Sloop Channel, south beyond the Hatteras/Ocracoke Ferry landing to the Hatteras Inlet gorge (Hatteras Connector Channel, Figure 2).
+Submerged cultural resources have been identified, and restricted areas established to avoid impacts to those resources.
+NCDOT received permits for the northern portion of Sloop Channel where it meets Pamlico Sound.
+At the time the Draft EA was released, no dredging had occurred within Sloop Channel; however, the northern portion of the channel at greenlight Buoy 3A (a.k.a. "dog-leg", Figure 4) was dredged using the Government-owned sidecast dredge in April 2022 due a potential shutdown of ferry operations.